sebnyberg/web/content/posts/pageranking.md

 var ErrNotImplemented = errors.New("not implemented")
 ```

-I create two new files `parser.go`, and `parser_test.go` and put them in the root directory.
+I create two new files `pagereader.go`, and `pagereader_test.go` and put them in the root directory.

-The parser is pretty basic, it yields pages one by one when the method `Next()` is called:
+The PageReader is pretty basic, it yields pages one by one when the method `Read()` is called.
+In some cases, the consumer wants to minimize memory allocations on the heap, so I provide a `ReadInto(*Page)` method as well.

 ```go
 package wikirel